arduino/docs-content/content/tutorials/projects/iot-air-quality-checker/iot-air-quality-checker.md

 ---
-title: "IoT Air Quality checker © LGPL"
+title: "IoT Air Quality checker"
 description: "Would you like to know quality of the air inside / outside your house, or in your DIY lab?
 Let's build this IoT Air Quality checker!"
 coverImage: "assets/_Vqcv50XM6W.png"
 tags: [diy, iot]